Stebbinsville, Wisconsin

 Stebbinsville is an unincorporated community in the town of Porter, Rock County, Wisconsin, United States.
 In 1867, Harrison Stebbins, farmer and politician, built a grist mill in Stebbinsville and later served as chairman of the Porter Town Board.
 Stebbinsville was named in his honor.
+It is also the site of the Gilley-Tofsland Octagonal Barn.
+Gilley was a son-in-law of Stebbins.